-Eleven suspenseful stories that twist the ending from the expected.
+Eleven suspenseful short stories involving thick that twist the ending from the expected.

 The whole trucker thing made no sense whatsoever.
 What were the drivers doing so far from “home territory” driving a big rig that followed that particular road??
 Why on earth would they imagine that Blair could take them seriously?
 Duh…